Entrepreneurship Competition - Terms & Conditions

 a.
 Entrants must act in good faith, with honesty and professionalism throughout the Competition.

 b.
-The Organisers reserves the right in their sole discretion, to disqualify any entrant or refuse to allow them to participate in any prize, who they believe have violated these Terms or engages in unethical, disruptive, or inappropriate conduct.
+The Organisers reserve the right in their sole discretion to disqualify any entrant or refuse to allow them to participate in any prize, who they believe have violated these Terms or engage in unethical, disruptive, or inappropriate conduct.

 9. Event Attendance and Travel